-Therefore, I was excited to research the topic further by having William McDonough explain why you should seriously consider using Cradle to Cradle Certified® materials as the baseline in your environmentally safe projects.
+Therefore, we were excited to research the topic further by having William McDonough explain why you should seriously consider using Cradle to Cradle Certified® materials as the baseline in your environmentally safe projects.
 But before we go there: what’s Cradle to Cradle Certified® really about?

 Cradle to Cradle is a product certification that rates the product performance on the 5 criteria illustrated below.
 You get a score (from Bronze to Platinum) for each criterion and the lowest score defines the overall certification level of your product.

 Cradle to Cradle Certified® products are gaining more and more impact in the building industry.
 Their trustworthiness is recognized in LEED and BREEAM projects, by international corporations like Amazon and Google and by more and more governments.

 When you use Cradle to Cradle Certified® building materials, you’re both at the frontline of trying to do the best there is and at the same time you’re humble

 But Cradle to Cradle Certified® isn’t just a product certification!
 It’s the vision of a better tomorrow; a world where human activities don’t leave a negative impact on the planet.
 Is that possible?
 No. But it’s still worth striving for as only ambitious goals can take us all the way towards a sustainable future.